-10.3.1 It will be the responsibility of each party to the hearing to secure the attendance of such witness or witnesses as the party deems necessary or appropriate, and any expense connected with the attendance of such witnesses will be borne by the party responsible for the attendance of the witness.
-The State Board of Education's representative sets the time, place, and date for a hearing and notifies all parties of the time, place, and date of certified mail, return receipt requested.
+6.3.1 The State Board of Education's representative sets the time, place, and date for a hearing and notifies all parties of the time, place, and date of the hearing by registered or certified mail, return receipt requested.
 All parties may be represented by counsel at the expense of the party.
 The hearing is conducted in such a manner as to afford all parties a fair and reasonable opportunity to present witnesses and other evidence pertinent to the issues and to cross-examine witnesses presented by the opposing party.
 The State Board of Education's representative may permit any portion of the evidence to be submitted in the form of depositions or affidavits; and in case affidavits are received, an opportunity to present counter-affidavits is provided.

-10.3.2 In conducting the hearing, the authorized representative will not be bound by common law or statutory rules of evidence or by technical or formal rules of procedure, provided however, hearsay evidence, if admitted, will not be the sole basis for the determination of facts by the authorized representative.
-It is the responsibility of each party at the hearing to secure the attendance of such witness or witnesses as the party deems necessary or appropriate, and any expense connected with the attendance of such witnesses is borne by the party responsible for the attendance of the witness.
+6.3.2 It is the responsibility of each party at the hearing to secure the attendance of such witness or witnesses as the party deems necessary or appropriate, and any expense connected with the attendance of such witnesses is borne by the party responsible for the attendance of the witness.

-10.3.3 The party filing the written notice of hearing will have the burden of going forward with the evidence when the hearing begins and at the conclusion of the hearing may present evidence in rebuttal of that adduced by the opposing party.
-At the conclusion of the hearing, the authorized representative will grant any party the opportunity to present a statement in such party's own behalf, either in person or by such party's attorney.
-In conducting the hearing, the State Board of Education's representative is not bound by common law or by statutory rules of evidence or by technical or formal rules of procedure, provided, however, hearsay evidence, if admitted, is not the sole basis for the determination of facts by the State Board of Education's representative.
+6.3.3 In conducting the hearing, the State Board of Education's representative is not bound by common law or by statutory rules of evidence or by technical or formal rules of procedure, provided, however, hearsay evidence, if admitted, is not the sole basis for the determination of facts by the State Board of Education's representative.

-10.3.4 6.3.4 All hearings held before the authorized representative will be recorded and transcribed by a court reporter whose fees and costs of transcription will be paid by the school involved within forty-five days after having been notified of such costs and fees.
-After presentation by the executive secretary of the State Board of Education regarding recommended action and policy in support thereof, the party filing the written notice of hearing has the burden of going forward with the evidence, and at the conclusion of the hearing, the State Board of Education's representative grants any party the opportunity to present a statement in such party's own behalf, either in person or by such party's attorney.
+6.3.4 After presentation by the executive secretary of the State Board of Education regarding recommended action and policy in support thereof, the party filing the written notice of hearing has the burden of going forward with the evidence, and at the conclusion of the hearing, the State Board of Education's representative grants any party the opportunity to present a statement in such party's own behalf, either in person or by such party's attorney.